4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 You can create a new action by clicking on the + button at the bottom of the Actions table.
 A new line will appear in the Actions table.

-Then, you'll need to define the following elements:
+Next you'll need to define the following:

 * **Names:** The action name to use in the [On Mobile App Action](https://developer.4d.com/4d-for-ios/docs/en/actions.html#on-mobile-app-action) database method to trigger your 4D code.
 * **Icons:** The icon to choose from your icon library.
 You can also add your own icon by following this [tutorial](using-icons.html).